530

 4

-Lando Conti was an Italian politician and past Mayor of Florence, Italy, who was assassinated by the terrorist group the Red Brigades.
+Lando Conti was an Italian politician who served as Mayor of Florence.
+He was assassinated by the Red Brigades terrorist group, firing the period of far left and far right terrorism in Italy commonly...

 4